sibawayhi/perseus/lane/README.md

 The goal for this repository is primarily to correct the text, and then, to a lesser extent, to convert the structure into a form more suitable for database-like processing.
+That means, among other things:

-To fix delims, we use <sib:add>, <sib:del>, and <sib:swap>.
+* Fixing delimiters; we use <sib:add>, <sib:del>, and <sib:swap>
+* Extracting the juicy bits while omitting unecessary narrative cruft
+* Marking up sourcing citations, e.g. converting '(TA)' to something like '<authority ref="TA"/>'; this makes it possible to suppress such references unless requested
+* Consolidating schema info, i.e. representing verb schematics as a single structure (indicating perf/impef vowel and list of verbal nouns), where Lane presents the info in narrative form

-etc.
+* etc.

 # license